jaegertracing/documentation/content/docs/next-release/operator.md

 # Quick Start - Deploying the AllInOne image

 The simplest possible way to create a Jaeger instance is by creating a YAML file like the following example.
-This will install the default AllInOne strategy, which deploys the "all-in-one" image (agent, collector, query, ingester, Jaeger UI) in a single pod, using in-memory storage by default.
+This will install the default AllInOne strategy, which deploys the **all-in-one** image (combining **jaeger-agent**, **jaeger-collector**, **jaeger-query**, and Jaeger UI) in a single pod, using in-memory storage by default.

 {{< info >}}
 This default strategy is intended for development, testing, and demo purposes, not for production.